databendlabs/databend/docs/doc/90-contributing/08-how-to-write-scalar-functions.md

 In most cases, we can ignore null for simd operation, and add the null mask to the result after the operation.
 This is very common optimization and widely used in arrow's compute system.

-### Special column
+### Special Column

 - Constant column

   Sometimes column is constant in the block, such as: `SELECT 3 from table`, the column 3 is always 3, so we can use a constant column to represent it.
-This is useful to save the memory space during computation.
+This helps save memory space during computation.

 - Nullable column

   By default, columns are not nullable.
-If we want a nullable column, we can use this to represent it.
+To include null values in a column, you can use a nullable column.

 ## Function Registration

-The `FunctionRegistry` is responsible for registering functions.
+The `FunctionRegistry` is used to register functions.

 ```rust
 #[derive(Default)]